Belshazzar (Handel): Act I

-The Queen Mother Nitocris, mother of Belshazzar, muses on the changes than can affect even the most powerful of human beings (Accompanied recitative:Vain, fluctuating state of human empire!)
+The Queen Mother Nitocris, mother of Belshazzar, muses on the changes that can affect even the most powerful of human beings (Accompanied recitative:Vain, fluctuating state of human empire!)
 Nitocris has become convinced that the God of the Jews, who are being held in captivity in Babylon, is the true God, and to Him she prays (Air:Thou, God most high, and Thou alone).
 The Jewish prophet Daniel, whom she has learnt to trust, comes to her.
 She is concerned about the fate of the empire under the rule of her wayward son.
 Daniel advises her that submission to the will of God will be rewarded (Air: Lament not thus, O Queen, in vain!).